History of Youth Leadership Bartholomew County:

 Youth Leadership Bartholomew County, formerly long ago known as Youth Salute, is a program that recognizes and rewards the positive accomplishments of our community’s youth.
 YLBC has been a viable and successful program for more than 30 years.
 Initially, the program was a cooperative effort of the Columbus Noon Rotary and spearheaded by two local women very active in our community: Nancy Wall and Connie McGinty, both former Columbus Service League women.

 In 2006, Columbus Service League accepted the responsibility to continue this wonderful program.
 For eleven years Columbus Service League ran the YLBC program growing it to over 275 participants, increasing its visibility, and making its leadership program one of the best in central Indiana.

-Today, several community partners have stepped up to oversee and run the YLBC project by making sure the vision and goals of this leadership program are fulfilled and carried out.
+Today, several community partners have stepped up to oversee and run the Youth Leadership Bartholomew County project by making sure the vision and goals of this leadership program are fulfilled and carried out.

-We are excited that for many years to come, Bartholomew County Youth Leaders will get to experience and benefit from this active program.
+We are excited that for many years to come, Bartholomew County youth leaders will get to experience and benefit from this very active leadership program.